Financial-Times/ft-origami/docs/syntax/html.md

 ## Owned DOM

-Any CSS or JavaScript that is included in a module *must* only act on elements already in the DOM if that have opted into control by that module.
+Any CSS or JavaScript that is included in a module *must* only act on elements already in the DOM if those elements have opted into control by that module.

 * A module *may* act on an element using JavaScript (eg to attach event handlers, change the element's properties or content) if it or any ancestor has a data attribute `data-o-component` containing the module's name (note that an element may list multiple modules).
 * A module *may* act on an element using CSS (to style it) if it or any ancestor has a class which starts with the name of the module.